URBAN DEATH PROJECT

 What, exactly, is being proposed for the Urban Death Project?

-The Urban Death Project (UDP) utilizes the process of composting to safely and gently turn our deceased into soil-building material, creating a meaningful, equitable, and ecological urban alternative to existing options for the disposition of the dead.
-The project is a solution to the overcrowding of city cemeteries, a sustainable method of disposing of our dead, and a new ritual for laying our loved ones to rest.
+The Urban Death Project (UDP) utilizes the process of composting to safely and gently turn our deceased into soil, creating a meaningful, equitable, and ecological option for the disposition of the dead.
+We are proposing a new model for death care in our cities that is replicable, scalable, non-profit, and beneficial to the planet.
+The project is a solution to the overcrowding of city cemeteries and the unsustainable methods we currently use.
+It is a new ritual for laying our loved ones to rest.

 What is the problem the project is working to solve?